Permanent V Temporary Fillers – what’s the difference?

 In the past decade or so, temporary dermal fillers have become so popular that it’s not just celebrities and influencers who get regular ‘tweaking’.
 Dermal fillers are a popular non-surgical, anti-ageing treatment that effectively enhance the lips, cheeks, brow and face.
 Men and women of all ages and stages of life are being drawn to the benefits of anti-wrinkle injections and dermal fillers.
-A simple walk-in, walk-out appointment with a Cosmetic Doctor or Cosmetic Nurse is all that’s needed to look fresh faced and more youthful.

 Temporary dermal fillers are made from a synthetic substance that’s similar to what’s naturally found in your body.
 Traditionally it’s been thought that temporary dermal fillers only last 6 to 12 months in your face.
-In the last year or so, Dr Gavin Chan (MBBS, Cosmetic Physician, Liposuctionist) has debunked this with his MRI studies.
+In the last year or so, Dr Gavin Chan (MBBS, Cosmetic Doctor, Liposuctionist) has debunked this with his MRI studies.
 These studies show that temporary dermal fillers can last up to 10 years.
 They’ve also proved that dermal fillers can migrate around your face.

 The pros and cons of permanent fillers

 When it comes to permanent fillers, there’s no room for error.
 Dr Gavin Chan explains, “when I use permanent fillers, there’s a lot of pressure on me to get it right.
 It takes twice as long to inject permanent fillers compared to temporary fillers.
-I also take the patient to our sterile operating theatre.”
+I also take the patient to a sterile operating theatre.”
 Having permanent filler treatment in a sterile environment is extremely important.
 Permanent fillers are more susceptible to complications if germs are introduced.
 It’s important to note that unlike temporary fillers, permanent fillers are manufactured from substances that aren’t naturally found in your body.

 The cost saving of having permanent fillers is very appealing for some patients, despite permanent fillers being twice as much as temporary fillers.
 Instead of having temporary fillers every 12-24 months or so, you’ll only need to pay for the treatment once.
 However, the inability to reverse permanent fillers must be considered.
 Dr Gavin Chan notes, “It saddens me that I’ve seen quite a number of cases come in of people who had permanent filler – often many years ago.
 They’ve had lumps and issues from when it was injected.
 One patient had to have surgery to remove the lump and has scars on her face now.”